abduljaleel/workshop-appflow-athena-quicksight/README.md

 *   In the finish dataset creation screen, select 'Import to SPICE for quicker analytics'
 *   Click on 'Visualise'
+*   This will take you to Quicksight Analysis section

 ## Cleanup